3Dheaven/YEngine/projects/wxWidget/README.txt

 -----------------------------------------------------------------------------------------------

+0. Add an environment variable named WXWIN (with the path of wxwidget on your computer)
 1. Make sure to have a directory named "build" next to this README file.
 2. Open Cmake
 3. Specify the path of CMakeLists.txt in "Where is the source code"